battery waste collection

 rechargeable electric scooter battery.

-First, properly sort your old batteries by type – such as lead acid, zinc-based (alkaline batteries), nickel metal hydride and lithium-ion batteries.
-This is essential as it helps ensure the recycling plant can recover more of the original material to use in new products.
-Then arrange battery collection as frequently as you require, and we’ll do everything in our power to dispose of them safely.
+To recycle batteries they’re taken to a specialist facility sorted by type – such as lead acid, zinc-based (alkaline batteries), nickel metal hydride, and lithium-ion batteries.
+This helps ensure the recycling plant can recover more of the original material to use in new products.
+It’s estimated that up to 95% of batteries can be recycled.

-After collection, batteries are taken to a recycling plant where they are given a new lease on life.
+Batteries are taken to a recycling plant where they’re given a new lease on life.
 The process usually involves chemical and mechanical separation, followed by smelting.
 The battery recycling process depends on the type of battery you recycle:

 • Alkaline battery recycling – Recycling alkaline batteries (such as AA and AAA batteries), follows the same separation process.
 This isolates the zinc, manganese, steel, and any other components for reuse in new products.